The construction and lighting design industry have made huge efforts over the last decade, working

 Considered spatial orientation to control excessive brightness at workstations.
 Requires window

-shading for all glazing less than 2.1m above the floor, blinds, shading systems.
+shading for all glazing less than 2.1m above the floor, blinds and shading systems.

 To minimize visual discomfort by situating computer monitors in a way that avoids glare and